FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Appendix

-where $R_t^{-1}$ is the a reversible matrix to be specified, and $\mathcal G_t$ is some noisy perturbation.
-It turns out that $\mathcal G_t$ comes from three sources.
-Except for the DP's noise and the local iterates' perturbation, the random sampling of local devices also contributes to $\mathcal G_t$.
+where $R_t^{-1}$ is the a reversible matrix to be specified, and $\mathcal G_t$ is some noisy perturbations which turns out to come from three sources.
+Except for the DP's noise and the local iterates' perturbation, the random sampling of local machines also contributes to $\mathcal G_t$.
 To be specific, when $\tau(t)\neq \tau(t-1)$, it holds with high probability that $\mathcal S_{\tau(t)}\neq \mathcal S_{\tau(t-1)}$.
-As a result, we need to bound the bias term that the random sampling of local machines brings.
+Thus we also need to bound the bias term that the random sampling of local machines brings.
 With $\mathcal G_t$ properly bounded, the convergence of would be established using Lemma \ref{lem:errcor}. \QEDA

 \begin{proof} We provide a proof in three steps.